 The ARC Supported Independent Employment Program, the follow-up program to PAES®, is a supported employment program specifically designed for young adults on the autism spectrum who are interested in preparing for, finding and securing work.
 We carefully match a person’s values, interests and skills/abilities to employers seeking qualified job seekers and offering competitive employment.

-The Building Block Program is designed to address service gaps that exist for young adults from the Aboriginal community on the autism spectrum.
+The Building Block Program is designed to address service gaps that exist for young adults from the Indigenous community on the autism spectrum.
 The intention of this program is to support individuals in the transition from high school into employment.